Burnackle History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancestors of the Burnackle surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in Warwickshire, where they took their name from the hamlet of Barnacle in the parish of Bulkington, six miles from Coventry.
-CITATION[CLOSE]

 Early Origins of the Burnackle family

-Another 429 words (31 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Burnackle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnackle research.
+Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Burnackle History in all our PDF Extended History products and printed products wherever possible.

 Burnackle Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Burnackle include Barnacle, Barnicle, Bernicle, Barnackle, Barnackell, Barnaucle and many more.